Attention:

 12. Connect a vacuum gauge to the valve.

-16. If vacuum is maintained, go to step 18.
+16. If the vacuum is maintained, proceed to step 18.

-- deformation or contamination;
+- deformations or contamination;

 - keratinization, cuts and other defects.